Zoos and Discovery Centers

 No matter where your animal adventures take you, Maryland’s zoos and discovery centers will get you and the whole family back in touch with nature.

 Home to more than 450 exotic animals including an extensive reptile habitat, here visitors can take a one-hour Global Wildlife Safari ride and see the African Zebra or Eurasian wild sheep.

 Located in a picturesque rural setting, visitors can watch see wild turkey, deer and wolves in their natural habitats.
 Educational programs include Wildlife Encounters Classes, Tours, and LEAF, a program that focuses on local ecology, animals and forests.
 The zoo is free (but donations are appreciated).

 Its smaller scale and up-close-and-personal exhibits make this zoo perfect for younger children.
-Favorite animals include the white Bengal Tiger, European Brown Bear and “Jimmy,” the popular reticulated giraffe, as well as unusual creatures such as the African Crested Porcupine, Chinese Silky Chickens, Graceful Chameleon and even Poison Dart Frogs!
+Favorite animals include the white Bengal Tiger, European Brown Bear and “Jimmie,” the popular reticulated giraffe, as well as unusual creatures such as the African Crested Porcupine, Chinese Silky Chickens, Graceful Chameleon and even Poison Dart Frogs!

 For more learning and hands-on adventures, explore one of Maryland’s nature and environmental education and conservation centers.

 Western Maryland’s Deep Creek Lake State Park Discovery Center serves as a break from skiing and snowboarding or a great rainy day option at the lake.
 See the fish tanks with specimens pulled right out of Deep Creek Lake or check out the newts, salamanders, turtles and snakes.

 At the Smithsonian Environmental Research Center in Edgewater, explore the Java History Trail or take a guided canoe excursion along Muddy Creek.
 SERC offers K-12 and adult educational programs in many research areas including water quality, toxic chemicals, fisheries and land use.